-Fitted to the leading edges of an aircraft, boots can remove a large proportion of the ice but any ice that has formed on other areas of the frame is not addressed and this can disturb aerodynamics and cause performance losses.
+Fitted to the leading edges of an aircraft, boots can remove a large proportion of the ice.
+This means that any ice that has formed on other areas of the frame is not addressed, and this can disturb aerodynamics and cause performance losses.

 TKS panels are fitted to cover leading edges, the windscreen and propellers, and due to the nature of the system provides protection to the entire frame, thus maintaining flight performance.

-On a typical single piston engine system such as Bonanza, boots will add approximately 52lbs in hardware weight, while TKS will add around 40lb in hardware, plus another 70lbs in fluid.
+On a typical single engine piston aircraft such as the Bonanza, boots will add approximately 52lbs in hardware weight, while TKS will add around 40lb in hardware, plus another 70lbs in fluid.

 The more resistant a system is to erosion the longer it will function at its best and the less maintenance or replacement it requires.
 As boots are usually made from synthetic rubber, they are susceptible to erosion from the elements and prone to fatigue, so can require replacing every five to ten years.
 TKS panels are made from titanium and are extremely resistant to erosion, which means they can last the lifetime of the aircraft.